Kevin Durant: National team career

-Durant committed to playing on the 2020 Olympic team, delayed until 2021 because of the COVID-19 pandemic.
+Durant committed to playing on the 2020 Olympic team, delayed until 2021 due to the COVID-19 pandemic.
 He entered the Games ranked second in U.S. men's Olympic basketball history with 311 career points, needing 25 to match Anthony's record of 336.
-Durant broke Anthony's record on July 31 against the Czech Republic.
-He led Team USA to a gold medal, and FIBA named him the tournament's MVP.
+He broke Anthony's record on July 31 against the Czech Republic, and led the unheralded U.S. squad to a gold medal, with FIBA naming him the tournament's MVP.
 Durant's 20.7 points per game set a U.S. Olympic men's single-competition record for points averaged, and he tied Carmelo Anthony for most Olympic gold medals (three).
-He is also one of just four U.S. male basketball athletes to play in three or more Olympics.
+Durant is also one of just four U.S. male basketball athletes to play in three or more Olympics.
 In recognition of his accomplishments in the tournament, Durant was named 2021 USA Basketball Male Athlete of the Year for the third time in his career.

+In 2024, aged 35, Durant made his fourth Olympic appearance on the 2024 Olympic team.
+He missed all of the exhibition games due to a calf injury he suffered, making his first appearance with the new-look squad against Serbia.
+On August 4, Durant became the United States' all-time rebounding leader at the Olympics, surpassing Carmelo Anthony, in a win against Puerto Rico.
+On August 7, he became the United States' all-time Olympic scoring leader, surpassing Lisa Leslie of the women's team, in a quarterfinal win against Brazil.
+Team USA won the gold medal in a rematch against France, making Durant the first and only four-time gold medalist in men's basketball.

-From 2010 to 2021, Durant played with the senior men's United States national team in 31 official games, in major FIBA tournaments, averaging 20.4 points, 5.4 rebounds and 3.1 assists.
-Overall, he brought home four gold medals as member of the national team: three from Olympic tournaments and one from the 2010 FIBA World Championship.
-Durant, who has led the US in scoring in all three of his Olympic appearances and at the 2010 FIBA World Championship, owns eight U.S. Olympic men's career records, including the top spot for points (435), points averaged (19.8), field goals made (146) and attempted (276), 3-point field goals made (74) and attempted (148) and free throws made (69) and attempted (80).
+From 2010 to 2024, Durant played with the senior men's United States national team in 37 official games, in major FIBA tournaments, averaging 18.8 points, 4.9 rebounds and 2.9 assists.
+Overall, he brought home five gold medals as member of the national team: four from Olympic tournaments and one from the 2010 FIBA World Championship.
+Durant, who has led the US in scoring in three of his four Olympic appearances and at the 2010 FIBA World Championship, owns nine U.S. Olympic men's career records, including the top spot for points (518), points averaged (18.5), rebounds (137), field goals made (173) and attempted (326), 3-point field goals made (88) and attempted (175), free throws made (84) and attempted (96).